Cell decision-making through the lens of Bayesian learning: Bayesian learning minimizes the microenvironmental entropy in time

-Here $\delta / \delta P\left({\mathbf{X}}\right)$ is the functional derivative with respect to the internal states.
-The two Lagrange multipliers in Eq.~(\ref{functional}), i.e., $\beta$ and $\lambda$ are associated with the steady-state value of the mutual information $\bar{I} \left(\mathbf{Y}, \mathbf{X}\right)$ and the normalization constant of the probability distribution.
+Here $\delta / \delta P\left({X}_i\right)$ is the functional derivative with respect to the internal states.
+Three Lagrange multipliers in Eq.~(\ref{functional}), i.e., $\beta_{i}$, $\beta"_{i}$ and $\lambda_{i}$ are associated with the steady-state value of the mutual information $\bar{I} \left(\mathbf{Y}, {X}_i\right)$, mean value of the internal variables and the normalization constant of the probability distribution.
 The constraint or the partial information about the internal and external variables is written in terms of the statistical observable.
-Solving Eq.~(\ref{functional}), we can find \textit{Gibbs} probability distribution:
+Solving Eq.~(\ref{functional}), we can find a \textit{Gibbs}-like probability distribution: